 Charlie Hunnam Was Not the Only ‘Fifty Shades’ Star Who Wanted to Quit

-Sons of Anarchy alum Charlie Hunnam made headlines in 2013 when he signed on to play the role of Christian Grey in the Fifty Shades trilogy.
-He made even more headlines a few months later when he backed out of the role.
-But fans might not know that Hunnam wasn’t the only Fifty Shades star who wanted to quit.
+Sons of Anarchy alum Charlie Hunnam made headlines in 2013 when he signed on to play Christian Grey in the Fifty Shades trilogy.
+The actor made even more headlines a few months later when he backed out of the movie.
+But fans might not know that Charlie Hunnam wasn’t the only Fifty Shades star who wanted to quit.

 Charlie Hunnam says quitting ‘Fifty Shades of Grey’ was a ‘traumatic experience’

-Since walking away from the leading role in a billion-dollar franchise, Hunnam has opened up about the experience.
-The actor says that during that time he had committed to too many projects.
-His schedule was so jam-packed that it was starting to affect his mental health.
+Since walking away from the leading role in a billion-dollar franchise, Charlie Hunnam has opened up about the experience.
+The actor says he had committed to too many projects during that time.
+His schedule was so jam-packed that it was beginning to affect his mental health.

 As Showbiz Cheat Sheet previously reported, Hunnam admitted he was so overwhelmed that he had a nervous breakdown.

 Hunnam realized he couldn’t do it all and dropped out of Fifty Shades.
-He says backing out of the part was a “traumatic experience.”
+He calls backing out of the film a “traumatic experience.”

-Charlie Hunnam wasn’t the only ‘Fifty Shades’ star who wanted to quit
+Charlie Hunnam wasn’t the only ‘Fifty Shades’ actor who wanted to quit

-Reports claimed that Dornan’s wife Amelia Warner was struggling to cope with all of the attention her husband was receiving from female fans.
+Reports claimed that Amelia Warner struggled to cope with the overwhelming attention her husband was receiving from female fans.

-The source also claimed that Dornan wanted to quit because of the bad reviews and his lack of chemistry with co-star Dakota Johnson.
-Around the same time that rumors of Dornan quitting the franchise swirled, there were also reports that director Sam Taylor-Johnson was quitting because of clashes with author EL James.
-That rumor turned out to be true.
+The source also claimed Dornan wanted to quit because of the bad reviews and his perceived lack of chemistry with co-star Dakota Johnson.
+Around the same time that rumors of Dornan leaving the franchise swirled, there were reports that director Sam Taylor-Johnson quit because of clashes with author E.L.
+James.
+The latter turned out to be true.